-Spain issues warrant for Catalan leader
+Spain issues warrant for Catalan ex-leader

 They all face charges of rebellion, sedition and misuse of public funds for pursuing Catalan independence.

+Mr Puigdemont has said he will not return to Spain unless he receives guarantees of a fair trial.

+Belgium will "study" the warrant, a spokesman for the state prosecutor told AFP news agency.

-The regional parliament voted to proclaim an independent republic a week ago, following an illegal referendum on independence organised by the Catalan government on 1 October
+The regional parliament in Catalonia voted to proclaim an independent republic a week ago, following an illegal referendum on independence organised by the Catalan government on 1 October

 No other country recognised the move and the Spanish central government moved swiftly to impose control, using emergency powers under the constitution.

-Earlier on Friday, Mr Puigdemont said in a Belgian TV interview that he was ready to run in snap regional elections in Catalonia next month

-He was the president of the autonomous region of Catalonia until the proclamation of independence and continues to regard himself as the president of the newly proclaimed "Republic of Catalonia".
+Mr Puigdemont was the president of the autonomous region of Catalonia until the proclamation of independence and continues to regard himself as the president of the newly proclaimed "Republic of Catalonia".

-Mr Puigdemont and his colleagues travelled to Belgium to raise their case for statehood at the EU institutions.
+Mr Puigdemont and his colleagues travelled to Belgium to raise their case for statehood at the EU institutions and he insists he is not trying to evade "real justice".

-He has said he will not return to Spain unless he receives guarantees of a fair trial.
+He said in a Belgian TV interview aired earlier on Friday that he would co-operate with Belgian judicial authorities.

+He also said that he was ready to run in snap regional elections in Catalonia next month.

 The other four warrants are for: